InboxHealth/inbox-api-docs/README.md

 Looking forward to working with you!

 ## Authentication
-To authenticate oneself by simply by adding key to as your Username using HTTP Basic Authentication.
-If your HTTP client library does not support Basic Authentication on requests out of the box, you can implement yourself pretty easily by adding the header
+To authenticate your API to Inbox Health, add the API Key you generated above to each HTTP request as your Username via HTTP Basic Authentication.
+If you are unfamiliar with this practice and do not  have a HTTP client that supports Basic Authentication on requests, you can implement yourself pretty easily by adding the header
 ```
 Authorization: Basic <credentials>
 ```